No. 4 Arizona rebounds from first loss, beats winless Cal – KION546

 Cal (0-9, 0-2) continued its worst start in program history, extending the nation’s longest active losing streak to 12 games.
 The Golden Bears were led by guard Devin Askew, who had 25 points, while forward Lars Thiemann added 18 on 9-of-14 shooting.

-The Bears scored their most points since a 78-64 win at Oregon in February, shooting a season-high 44.4 percent and staying competitive on the boards.
+The Bears scored their most points since a 78-64 win at Oregon in February.

-“We made one less basket than Arizona made, they just murdered us at the foul line,” said Cal coach Mark Fox, whose team attempted eight free throws to 26 for the Wildcats.
-“We’ve played really hard.
-We’ve had some challenges just trying to get enough healthy guys on the floor to build a cohesive team.

-“The response of our players to that adversity has been terrific all the time.
-I’m very disappointed in the start of our season.
-These kids have been tremendous in their response to it.”

 Arizona led 42-33 at halftime, shooting 57.7% from the field, but missed 12 of its first 16 shots after the break.
 A jumper by Askew cut the deficit to 59-52 with 10:51 to go, and Cal made 11 of its first 16 shots in the second half, but it couldn’t get any closer.